Manuscripts must be in English.

-The length of the paper should not exceed 10 pages.
-Paper containing more than 10 pages will be returned to the author(s) to abridge.
+Manuscripts should not exceed 10 pages in length.
+Longer papers will be returned to the author(s) to be abridged.

-– preferably in Book Antiqua Font size 11.
+– be written in Book Antiqua font, size 11.

 Authors are urged to write as concisely as possible, but not at the expense of clarity.

-Scientific research articles provide a method for scientists to communicate with other scientists about the results of their research.
+Scientific research articles provide a method for scientists to communicate the results of their research to other scientists.
 A standard format is used for these articles, in which the author presents the research in an orderly, logical manner.

 1.1.
 Make your title specific enough to describe the contents of the paper, but not so technical that only specialists will understand.
 The title should be appropriate for the intended audience.